GNOME-Nepal/site-server/readme.md

 Djate is an integral part of the GNOME Nepal backend server.
 It serves as a simple and efficient Django template to assist in creating backend services.
 Djate focuses on eliminating the complexity of setting up essential components such as `Django REST Framework`, `Celery`, `celery-backend`, `flower` and `Redis` by automating these tasks through a single command.

+### Code Architecture

+Djate follows a standard Django project structure with `apps` and `manage.py` in the root directory.
+Each app contains components such as `views.py`, `models.py`, and `urls.py`, while Celery tasks are defined in `tasks.py` for each application.

+The code architecture leverages Django REST Framework (DRF) generics and viewsets for building APIs efficiently, ensuring modularity and efficiency in development.

 ### Physical Architecture